aaronbates/dotfiles/docs/getting-started.md

 Also if you run any of these aliases without a message you will be prompted to enter a commit message using your text editor, for example:

 `git c-feat` = `git commit -m 'feat: ' -e`

+For a reminder of the available semantic commit messages run:

+`git c-semantic`

 ## Vim